etscrivner/yank-line/README.md

 Example:

-To copy and paste the contents from line 20 in the current buffer you would do:
+To copy the contents of line 20 and paste it at the current position you would
+do:

     C-u 20 M-x yl/yank-line